Sbussiso/sourcebox-packman/README.md

 A pack is an organized package containing all of your uploaded data.

 - packs are passed to chat models and vector storage to perform Retrieval Augmented Generation from your own personailized data stored in packs.
+- There are two kinds of packs on the SourceBox platform.
+Regular packs and code packs.

+Packs (regular):
+- local files
+- web content
+- aws files and buckets

+Code Packs:
+- local files
+- github projects

 ## Data storage options